 The Bullying & Harassment Policy & Procedure and the Sexual Misconduct Policy & Procedure cover complaints concerning the inappropriate behaviour (or allegations of behaviour) of other students and University staff.
+There is also right of appeal following the outcome of the Criminal Convictions & Charges Panel, or Fitness to Study Procedure.

 Complaints about staff which do not fall under either policy or procedure may need to be referred to the University's People Team.
+Please discuss any such cases with a member of staff on campus.